iter8-tools/iter8/content/integrations/kiali.md

 ## Enabling the iter8 Console in Kiali

-Currently the iter8 extension for Kiali works only for [iter8 v0.2.1](https://v0-2-1.iter8.tools), not the current version.
+Currently the iter8 extension for Kiali works only for [iter8 v0.2.1](https://v0-2-1.iter8.tools).
 To install this version of iter8, see [here](https://v0-2-1.iter8.tools/installation/kubernetes/).

 ### Install Kiali Using Operator